 Data protection legislation that applies to charities and voluntary organisations is based on two EU regulations:

 The GDPR contains no exemptions for charities or voluntary organisations.
+This post addresses common questions relevant to GDPR and small charities.

 Why charities and voluntary organisations should care